 select everything on the

 Sifting through everything on your table may not be the best use of your time.
-Getting specific results is simple, with a few functions and some query syntax.
+Getting specific results are simple, with a few functions and some query syntax.

 select * from emp_basic where first_name = ‘Ron';